This article was last updated by on

 According to ASPCA, Watermelon Peperomia is non-toxic to your furry dogs and curious cats.

-What a friendly, glamorous, and alluring plant Watermelon Peperomia is, isn’t it?
+What a friendly, glamorous, alluring plant Watermelon Peperomia is, right?

 dog smelling watermelon peperomia